sarginrefia/Examensarbete-meditationshandskar/README.md

 This repository contains the Arduino code used in a bachelor thesis project by:

-- Anna Sköld
-- Refia Sargin
-- Elin Ståler
+Anna Sköld, Refia Sargin, Elin Ståler and ChatGPT

 KTH Royal Institute of Technology, Sweden, 2026.